-- A retention of no more than 100mm water head (1.0 kN.m2) should be used.
-In all cases, the total loading must be checked and approved by the structural engineer for the project - Drainage flow calculations accompanied with an explanatory statement including assumptions made - Multi-directional drainage flow above waterproof membrane
+- A retention of no more than 100mm water head (1.0 kN.m) should be used.
+In all cases, the total loading must be checked and approved by the structural engineer for the project. - Drainage flow calculations accompanied with an explanatory statement including assumptions made - Multi directional drainage flow above waterproof membrane

 The specified hydraulic head must never be exceeded and therefore drainage outlets must be designed and positioned to remove excess water.
+Overflows must be conspicuously positioned.